-A student that does not maintain satisfactory academic progress (2.0 cumulative GPA for undergraduate students and 3.0 cumulative GPA for graduate students and a 67% course completion) upon their return from Academic Suspension will be terminated and may not continue enrollment.
-Students may appeal the decision for Academic Suspension.
+A student that does not maintain SAP (2.0 cumulative GPA for undergraduate students and 3.0 cumulative GPA for graduate students and a 67% course completion) upon their return from academic suspension will be terminated and may not continue enrollment.
+Students may appeal the decision for an academic suspension to the Dean.

-Suspension will be based on a number of factors, including (but not limited to) the number of failing grades, past academic performance, level of academic deficiency, and student's probability of success.
-Notice of Academic Suspension will be sent to the student by the Registrar and will become part of the student's permanent record.
+The suspension will be based on a number of factors, including (but not limited to) the number of failing grades, past academic performance, level of academic deficiency, and student's probability of success.
+Notice of academic suspension will be sent to the student by the Registrar and will become part of the student's permanent record.